-If you look at the back of a alternator there will be three connections, one large gauge wire going to the starter that hooks to the positive battery terminal and two small wires that go to the computer.
+If you look at the back of the alternator, there will be three connections, one large gauge wire going to the starter that hooks to the positive battery terminal and two small wires that go to the computer.

-The two wires that go into the alternator from the voltage regulator do not matter and and are interchangeable.
+The two wires that go into the alternator from the voltage regulator do not matter and are interchangeable since it is alternating current.

 The only wire that is very important (since it will fry the regulator if done wrong) is the center pole on the regulator that goes to the positive battery terminal.

 If the center terminal wire going to the positive side of the battery is wired wrong, the regulator will fry.

-To stop it from draining the battery it is usually wired into the fuse box on at least a 20 Amp fuse so when the vehicle is turned off it breaks the connection.
+To stop the battery from draining, it is usually wired into the fuse box on at least a 20 Amp fuse, so it breaks the connection when the vehicle is turned off.

 Another option is to put in a manual on/off switch somewhere that will break the connection manually.

 Either way, simply remember if it is left hooked to the positive terminal, it will slowly drain the battery.

 Another important step is that the external regulator must have a good ground to the alternator.
-If there is not a good ground than the voltage will swing widely.
+If there is no good ground, then the voltage will swing wildly.

-A simple way to be sure it is grounded good is to run a ground wire from the alternator casing to the external voltage regulator casing.
+A simple way to be sure it is grounded well is to run a ground wire from the alternator casing to the external voltage regulator casing.